These are the 12 Top Rated Merida Tours You Won’t Want to Miss

 This site is so large and so historically significant that it’s almost a shame not to soak up as much hands-on knowledge of the ancient Mayan culture as possible when you visit.

-Also, you’re essentially just looking at piles of rock unless you get the insider info from a knowledgeable guide 😂 Each of the tours featured below have just that, and some even have extras like swimming in a cenote and a meal included.
+Each of the tours featured below has just that, and some even have extras like swimming in a cenote and a meal included.

 3. Chichen Itza, Cenotes & Magical Cities Tour